stfil-io/stfil-home/content/chinese/privacy/_index.md

 draft : false
 ---

-## Lido Privacy Notice
+## STFIL Privacy Notice

 ### Introduction

-This Privacy Notice (the “Privacy Notice”) explains how DeFi handles the personal data of individuals – the“Data Subjects” or the “Data Subject”, or “you”, “your”, in connection with accessing and using the website and any services available at https://lido.fi (together referred to as the “Services”).
+This Privacy Notice (the “Privacy Notice”) explains how DeFi handles the personal data of individuals – the“Data Subjects” or the “Data Subject”, or “you”, “your”, in connection with accessing and using the website and any services available at https://stfil.io (together referred to as the “Services”).

 DeFi located at: Address: Genesis Building, 5th Floor, Genesis Close, PO Box 446, Cayman Islands, KY1 1106 (the “Company” or“we”, “our”, “us”) is the controller for your personal data within the scope of this Privacy Notice.
 The Company decides “why” and “how” your personal data is processed in connection with the Services.